Skip to content

 this.listView.itemViews

-.filter((itemView) => itemView.data.on !== on)
+.filter(itemView => itemView.data.on !== on)

-.forEach((itemView) => itemView.switchView.setOn(on));
+.forEach(itemView => itemView.switchView.setOn(on));

 }

-private _syncCheckAll() {
+private syncCheckAllView() {

 }

-private _isCheckAll() {
+private isAllOn() {

 return this.data.every(({ on }) => on);